Holders Lyon face Bayern, Atlético take on Barcelona, Arsenal meet Paris and Glasgow play Wolfsburg.

 Article top media content

-Winner semi-final 2 v Winner semi-final 1
+Winner semi-final 2 vs Winner semi-final 1 (KO time tbc: Anoeta Stadium, San Sebastián)

 Atlético Madrid (ESP) v Barcelona (ESP)